 Android 12 release date

-Then, in May at Google IO we’ll probably see the first public beta – this is the earliest version intended for general consumers, and many of the new features might first emerge here too.
+Between May 18-20 at Google IO 2021, which has now been confirmed for those dates, we’ll probably see the first public beta – this is the earliest version intended for general consumers, and many of the new features might first emerge here too.

 As for the final finished version of Android 12, that will likely land in September based on past form, though initially probably only on a small number of handsets, including the likes of the Google Pixel 5 and Google Pixel 4a, along with the new Google Pixel 6 assuming such a phone launches.

 It will be up to device manufacturers to bring Android 12 to your phone, and that often takes months to do, so don’t be surprised if your specific handset doesn’t get Android 12 until 2022.